kma32527/Directed-search-algorithm-for-academic-research/README.md

 # Recommender System for Academic Literature
 This is an ongoing experiment in using text mining on academic literature.
 The eventual goal is to develop a tool for efficiently exploring academic literature and idetifying interdisciplinary research connections.
-In particular, I pose as a question

-What research connections can be drawn by analyzing the use of academic terminology across disciplines?
+I believe this has potential to identify subtle trends that would otherwise go unnoticed.

+Academia is particularly well-suited to text analysis since

+1) Texts tend to be formatted and spell-checked

+2) Academic papers tend to follow a predictable structure

+3) Terminology is mostly standardized (within disciplines)

+4) There are many, many more research papers than any individual or group can parse through

+In addition, this allows for what is quite possibly the most literal interpretation of the phrase "machine learning".

-# Challenges
+# Current plan
-- Need a way to assess the quality of the results, since doing so manually requires a high degree of domain specialization.
+- Find a way to assess the quality of the results, since doing so manually requires a high degree of domain specialization.

 - Assess the generalizability to arbitrary research disciplines

-- Currently doesn't account for location in text that words are found.
-This is intentional since the goal is to develop a framework to model research intuition, but planning on running tests
+- Test abstractive feature extraction methods

 # Files